- Programs & Services

 You will appreciate the closed bike course, shady park setting, friendly local volunteers, race organization, excellent safety provisions, and participant medals.

-This USAT-sanctioned race is co-hosted by the Cole Center Family YMCA and City of Kendallville.
+This USAT-sanctioned race is co-hosted by the Cole Center Family YMCA and the Kendallville Parks Department.

 The duathlon race will start near the beach at 7:30 a.m. following the same run and bike courses as the Triathlon.

 The park setting includes children’s play equipment to entertain younger spectators.